The Queen's Guard: A Secure Enforcement of Fine-grained Access Control In Distributed Data Analytics Platforms: A new access control Framework with enhanced policy language

 For efficiency reasons, we define masking functions specific to a column.
 Let $M \left (t, a, m \right )$ be a column specific masking function that applies masking function $m$ on column $a$ of tuple $t$, i.e. $M \left( t, c, m \right) = m \left(t.a \right)$.
 Finally, in $M$ we have ordered sets of masking functions potentially for each different column, $\mathcal{M} = \{M_1, M_2, ...\}$

-In summary, given a policy $P$,user $u$ and date frame $D_{id}$, first the system checks whether $I\left(D_{id},u,A)\right)$ returns true (i.e., Line~\ref{alg:check} in Algorithm~\ref{alg:policy}).
-If that is the case, for each tuple $t \in D_{id}$, it checks whether $f\left(t, u, c\right)$ returns true (i.e., Line~\ref{alg:filter} in Algorithm~\ref{alg:policy}).
-Then for all $t \in D_{id}: f\left(t, u, c\right)= \mbox{True}$, it adds the masked version of the tuple $t$ to the resulting data frame (i.e., Line~\ref{alg:mask} in Algorithm~\ref{alg:policy}).
+In summary, given a policy $P$,user $u$ and date frame $D_{id}$, first the system checks whether $I\left(D_{id},u,A)\right)$ returns true.
+For each tuple $t \in D_{id}$, it checks whether $f\left(t, u, c\right)$ returns true (Line~\ref{alg:filter} in Algorithm~\ref{alg:policy}).
+Then for all $t \in D_{id}: f\left(t, u, c\right)= \mbox{True}$, it adds the masked version of the tuple $t$ to the resulting data frame (Line~\ref{alg:mask} in Algorithm~\ref{alg:policy}).
 Since our system allows arbitrary scala code for functions $I,f,m$, it can represent any existing role-based (RBAC)~\cite{rbac} and attribute-based access control policies (ABAC)~\cite{abac}.

 Since our system allows us to specify ABAC policies using the Scala programming language, any user and data attributes can be combined with programming languages to enforce very sophisticated security and privacy policies.
 For example, using a custom-defined function defined on images, a policy that can redact human faces automatically can be defined in our system.
 In other words, a mask function $M$ defined over images can use an ML subroutine to detect the human faces and replace the detected pixels with black ones to redact human faces.
 We would like to stress that our policies are generic enough to represent any ABAC policies defined on the dataframe abstraction.
 As we discussed above, this abstraction can represent policies at any granularity for relational, semi-structured, and unstructured data.